hyperspy/hyperspy/doc/user_guide/visualisation.rst

   :align:   center
   :width:   500

-  Figure generated with :py:func:`~.api.plot.plot_images` with customised labels.
+  Figure generated with :func:`~.api.plot.plot_images` with customised labels.

-:py:func:`~.api.plot.plot_images` can also be used to easily plot a list of `Images`, comparing different `Signals`, including RGB images.
+:func:`~.api.plot.plot_images` can also be used to easily plot a list of `Images`, comparing different `Signals`, including RGB images.
 This example also demonstrates how to wrap labels using `labelwrap` (for preventing overlap) and using a single `colorbar` for all the Images, as opposed to